 Marine Life and Photogrammetry

 Running from the 22nd of July to the 7th of August, National Marine Week here in the UK is a celebration of the rich and diverse marine life we have in the seas that surround our island.
+Today we will be looking at how Photogrammetry can work in the documentation of marine life.

 A highly dynamic environment, the marine world may be seen as a difficult subject to preserve in 3D, and that view is certainly correct for some subjects.